nmt308/KyanonDigitalTest/README.md

 HOW TO RUN

-1. To launch this project after clone, you must use the command npm init to build packages
+1. To launch this project after clone repo, you must use the command npm i to build packages
 2. Type npm run server to start the server, after that open new terminal and type npm start to run the project

 DATA DEMO